 The Neonatal unit uses its charitable fund to support the improvement of services on the unit through new state of the art equipment, specialist training and better patient facilities.
 It has recently used charitable funds to buy two new cots for the unit, replacing older cots with ones that provide better care for the babies on the unit.

 In addition to being able to donate money to the Neonatal Unit Fund, the unit has also set up an Amazon Wish-List which lists a number of low value items which can make life a little easier for parents and babies on the unit.
 To view items on the list please click here.
-If you do wish to purchase an item, as a charity, we can have an additional donation made by Amazon if you order using Amazon Smile - for more information on how to give whilst shopping click here.

 Paediatric Emergency Department

 The Paediatric Emergency Department fund is used to provide resources and facilities to make the department a more welcoming place for children.
 The fund paid for the refurbishment of the waiting area, making it a less clinical place to be.
-The fund provides toys for use in the waiting area and on the unit to helping to provide distractions and fun activities for children visiting the department.
+It also provides toys for use in the waiting area and on the unit to helping to provide distractions and fun activities for children visiting the department.

 The fund can also be used to buy new specialist pieces of equipment that the NHS may not normally fund, improving the care given to children visiting the department.